gustavocs/js-testing/README.md

 2. To run the tests and start the karma watching, type:
 > karma start karma-config.js

-Also there is a shortcut to this command configured in package.json in scripts section, that is
+Also there is a shortcut to this command configured in package.json:
 > npm test